pub struct ConfigurationLoader { /* private fields */ }Expand description

 Loads configuration from environment variables.

 The prefix given will have an underscore appended to it if it does not already end with one.
-For example, with a
+For

-, any environment variable starting with app_
+example, with a prefix of app, any environment variable starting with app_ would be matched.
+The

-The prefix is case-insensitive.
+prefix is case-insensitive.

 §Errors